-Screenings for infants and toddler happen in the home or other familiar environments.
-Day or evening appointments for preschool screenings, ages 3 to 5, are located at 1101 North Western Avenue or at local child care facilities if requested for multiple children.
+Screenings for infants and toddlers happen in the home or other familiar environments.
+Day or evening appointments for preschool screenings are located at 1101 North Western Avenue or at local child care facilities if requested for multiple children.

-Infant and toddler services are available to children birth to age three whom are determined to have a delay in their development through a multi-disciplinary evaluation.
+Infant and toddler services are available to children birth to age three who are determined to have a delay in their development through a multi-disciplinary evaluation.
 Services are provided in the home or natural setting as determined by the Individual Family Service Plan team.

 Early Childhood Preschool Experiences

-Located at these Elementary Schools:
+Preschool is held at these Elementary Schools:

-Laura B. Anderson
+- Laura B. Anderson

-R. F. Pettigrew
+- R. F. Pettigrew

 The Early Childhood Special Education Program provides an individualized approach to instruction for children birth to school age.
 The child must demonstrate a developmental delay or disability to be eligible.

-Concrete, manipulative, and sensory teaching methodologies, including movement.
+- Concrete, manipulative, and sensory teaching methodologies, including movement.

-Sequenced developmental approach to learning.
+- A sequenced developmental approach to learning.

-Home visits to develop activities in the home routine to support learning.
+- Home visits to develop activities in the home routine to support learning.

-The belief that parents can help reinforce learning in the home and school, a parent/school partnership.
+- The belief that parents can help reinforce learning in the home and school, a parent/school partnership.

-All Early Childhood Special Education locations provide for interdisciplinary team planning, interagency involvement as appropriate, transition activities to prepare for the next program needs and parent involvement activities.
+All Early Childhood Special Education locations provide for interdisciplinary team planning, interagency involvement as appropriate, transition activities to prepare for the next program needs, and parent involvement activities.